tonytvo/blog-generator/content/blog/listen-to-tests/index.md

   - conventions for common values can ensure that it stands out???
 - tracer object
   - dummy object that has no supported behaviour of its own, except to describe its role when something fails.
   - Jmock can accept a name when creating a mock object that will be used in failure reporting.
-In fact, where there's more than one mock object of the same type, jMock insists that they are named to avoid confusion.
+Where there's more than one mock object of the same type, jMock insists that they are named to avoid confusion.
 - explicitly assert that the expectation was satisfied.
   - a test that has both expectations and assertions can produce a confusing failure.
-This would produce a failure report that say an incorrect calculation result rather than the missing collaboration that actually caused it.
+This would create a failure report that say an incorrect calculation result rather than the missing collaboration that actually caused it.
   - it's important to watch the test fails.
   - it might be worth calling the assertIsSatisfied before any test assertions to get the right failure report.
   - diagnostics are a first-class feature: try to follow 4 steps TDD cycle (fail, report (make the diagnostics clear), pass, refactor)